davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 ## __Precision and Recall__

 Precision and Recall are two metrics computed for each class.
-They can be easily explained through an example, imagine that we want to evaluate how well does a robot selects good apples from rotten apples There are $m$ good apples and $n$ rotten apples in a basket.
+They can be easily explained through an example, imagine that we want to evaluate how well does a robot selects good apples from rotten apples There are $$m$$ good apples and $$n$$ rotten apples in a basket.
 A robot looks into the basket and picks out all the good apples, leaving the rotten apples behind, but is not perfect and could sometimes mistake a rotten apple for a good apple orange.

 When the robot finishes, regarding the good apples, precision and recall means: